What is Family Mediation?

 If you face divorce or separation, and don’t know which way to turn, family mediation can help.
-That’s because it can enable you to sort arrangements for children, property, finance and other important matters
+That’s because it can enable you to sort arrangements for children, property, finance and other important matters.

-- It is much quicker, less stressful and usually cheaper than heading straight to court
+- Family mediation is much quicker, less stressful and usually cheaper than heading straight to court.

 - It enables you to shape long-term solutions that are in your family’s best interests.

 - The process allows families to keep control of their own destinies, instead of handing it over to courts.

 Family mediation is open to anybody affected by family breakdown including separation, divorce and dissolution of civil partnership.

 Mediation is also available to other family members.
 Grandparents may be having difficulties over contact arrangements, for example.
 And step-parents can use the process if they would like to support their new partner.

 NFM’s style of meditation gives you time to express yourself.
-We understand this is a difficult time .
+We understand this is a difficult time.
 Our mediators will not rush you to solutions, or push you to make a hasty agreement.
-They focus on ensuring the outcome is truly what both people believe is best in the circumstances.
+Instead, they focus on ensuring the outcome is truly what both people believe is best in the circumstances.

 Our mediators help families resolve all the practical, legal, emotional and financial issues that arise from separation.
 They help families make long-lasting arrangements that benefit everyone in the family, especially their children.

 Because of our experience and expertise providing mediation you will be surprised at the level of agreement you can achieve with the help of our expert, experienced family mediators.
 Only in exceptional cases is no agreement reached.

 Our fully qualified mediators are trained in all aspects of family law.
 And we are the leading training providers for family mediators.

 NFM is the largest provider of family mediation in England and Wales.
 And we have nearly 40 years’ experience delivering expert professional family mediation (established in 1982).

 NFM is local to you: our network works in over 500 locations across England and Wales.
 Use this link to ‘find family mediation near me.’